Submitting Jobs on Grid: Do You Have the Right BINARY File?

 \section{Do You Have the Right BINARY File?}

 Given that the resource is varied, it is assumed that the user should have a matching binary.
 For example, if your binary is compiled on Intel machine, it is most suitable for Xeons; but it is likely that it may not run on Solaris, as the Fortarn90 compiler of Solaris is not dependable at all\footnote{I ll advice to avoid f90 jobs in Solaris as the fortran 90 compiler (CF90)of this system is not dependable.} .
 Now few more things you should remember.
 If you are using a binary that calls other library file (more often then not, they do) you \emph{static}ally compiled version of the binary.
-For Intel fortran, the command is \begin{example}{\$ ifort -static my\_file.f90}\end{example}
+For Intel fortran, the command is